Thermal Baths

 Operations

 Each Thermal Bath differs in its' specific needs.
 Hygiene and sanitation, mineral balance, and water management are all important tasks.
-Hosts receive payment from patrons for service, redistributing their wealth into wages to the attendants.
+Hosts receive goods from patrons, redistributing their wealth into wages to the Attendants.

 A beautiful description of a luxurious atmosphere.
 Consider introducing a history and cultural context earlier, to set the stage before diving into greater sensory details of the baths.